How does your test ride booking system work?

 In the Tour de France, yes, but otherwise only to the extent that any form of mechanical assistance (including cycling) is “cheating” compared to walking.
 Humans have cleverly invented machines enabling them to get from A to B in a more timely, practical and convenient way.
 Unfortunately, some of these (fossil fuels driven vehicles, we’re looking at you) have contributed to other problems including air pollution, obesity, congestion and climate change.
 The electric bike may be the best form of transportation yet invented.
 Super energy efficient, pollution-free and usually faster at peak hour than a car or bus.
 You’ll still get exercise, but unlike a regular bike you won’t arrive hot and sweaty to work, requiring a shower (or being ostracised by your workmates).

-Most electric bikes will have a motor that tops out at around 35km/h.
-The real speed advantage will come going up hills, where you will need to get used to passing those on non-electric bikes.
+Most electric bikes will have a motor that tops out at around 35km/h +, with a couple going up to 45km/h like the Stromer.
+The real speed advantage will come going up hills, where you will be flying past riders on non-electric bikes.
 E-bikes will also take off quicker from standing starts, allowing you to get away safely in front of traffic at the lights.
 They’re also great for merging with general traffic, allowing you to maintain a more consistent and safer speed when doing so.

 As long as you’re prepared to pedal there are no limits…but most e-bikes will quote a maximum “assisted” range.
 This can be anywhere from around 35km at the low end to 200km at the high end.
 Bear in mind that manufacturer’s maximum ranges usually assume a fairly optimal set of conditions.
 Still, the vast majority of electric bikes will have sufficient range for what 95% of people would do in a day.
 Battery capacity is measured in “amp hours”.
 10 – 11 amp hours should take you around 50km, and larger batteries beyond that, although some bikes (especially mid-drives) may be more efficient.